-There are directly connected downspouts along the front of the municipal building that are piped to the driveway and drain to a detention basin across the street.
+There are directly connected downspouts along the front of the municipal building.
 Two rain gardens can be installed to capture, treat, and infiltrate rooftop runoff by disconnecting and redirecting nearby downspouts in this area.
 Additionally, a cistern can be installed in the front of the Senior Center to harvest rainwater.
 The water can be used for the existing landscaping.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.

-Impervio ous Cover sting Loads f vious Cover Runoff Volume from In Runoff Volume from Impervious Cover (Mgal) % sq. ft. ТР TN TSS For the 1.25" Water Quality Storm For an Annual Rainfall of 44'' 34 95,018 4.6 48.0 436.3 0.074 2.61
+Impervio ous Cover Existing Loads from Impervious Cover (lbs/yr) Runoff Volume from Impervious Cover (Mgal) % sq. ft. ТР TN TSS For the 1.25" Water Quality Storm For an Annual Rainfall of 44'' 34 95,018 4.6 48.0 436.3 0.074 2.61

 Recommended Green Infrastructure Practices Recharge Potential (Mgal/yr) TSS Removal Potential (lbs/yr) Maximum Volume Reduction Potential (gal/storm) Peak Discharge Reduction Potential (cu. ft./second) Estimated Size (sq. ft.)
-Estimated Cost Bioretention systems 0.064 11 4,690 0.18 650 \$3,250 Rainwater harvesting systems 0.028 5 2,000 0.08 2,000 (gal) \$4,000
+Estimated Cost Bioretention systems 0.064 11 4,690 0.18 650 \$3,250 Rainwater harvesting 0.028 5 2,000 0.08 2,000 (gal) \$4,000